Vimeo vs. YouTube: What You Need to Know

 So, where should you post your video?
 If you are targeting a large audience, go for YouTube, but if you need supportive feedback, go the Vimeo way.

-If you need to edit your videos before posting, then you should totally check out Movavi Video Editor.
+If you need to edit your videos before posting, then you should totally check out Movavi Video Editor Plus.
 This software takes a few minutes to master and has a lot of different filters, transitions, and many more.